Harry B. Whittington: Early life and education

 Whittington was born at the height of World War I in Handsworth, now the inner part of Birmingham City.
 His father, Harry, a gunsmith, died of influenza in 1918 when he was barely two years of age.
 He was the younger of two children; his sister was Edith Mary (1912–1993).
 He inherited his middle name from his mother, Edith Mabel Blackmore (1888–1973), and was commonly referred to as "Harry B." by his later school friends.
 The family lived with his maternal grandparents, William and Fanny Blackmore.
 The entire family was devoted Methodists so that church was an important aspect in their lives.

 He was a regular churchgoer at Lozells Street Methodist Mission, to which his grandfather was one of the founders, till he completed his education in Birmingham.
 He never lost his religious commitment throughout life.
 His mother encouraged him on education rather than in the family tradition of metal works.
 His uncle, Ernest Blackmore, had a master's degree in engineering from the University of Birmingham, and inspired him to take up science.
 Whittington was educated at Road Infant School, then Grove Lane School, and finally Handsworth Grammar School for his early education.

-He was a naturally gifted athlete, very good in cricket, swimming and football.
+He was a naturally gifted athlete, very good in cricket, swimming, MMA, darts (inspired by Luke Littler), kabaddi and football.
 In 1933, his academic performance earned him a three-year Birmingham University bursary.
 He graduated with a BSc in first-class honours in 1936.
 His first geology teacher Professor Leonard J. Wills proved a most valuable mentor in his scientific career.
 Immediately after graduation, Wills found for Whittington a research studentship newly introduced by the university.
 With this, Whittington was enrolled in PhD to investigate the palaeontology of Berwyn Hills in North Wales, under the supervision of Professor Frederick William Shotton.

 He mainly focussed on trilobites.
 His first technical publications appeared in 1938 in the Quarterly Journal of the Geological Society of London, and in the Annals and Magazine of Natural History.
 He received his doctorate in 1937.
 Wills again helped him to obtain a Commonwealth fund fellowship to study under Carl O. Dunbar at Yale University in New Haven, Connecticut, during 1938 to 1940.
 His important moments in America were that he befriended G. Arthur Cooper, an Assistant Curator at Division of Stratigraphic Paleontology in United States National Museum, who remained his lifelong friend; and Dorothy Emma Arnold, a docent in the School Service Department of the Peabody Museum in Yale, who became his lifelong wife.
 But his time in Yale was interrupted by World War II.